-13 Livable Housing Australia have produced Livable Housing Design Guidelines that recommend 15 livable design elements which, if implemented, will ensure new dwellings accommodate ageing in place and meet the needs of residents with disability, injury and young children.
+&lt;sup>15 Livable Housing Australia have produced Livable Housing Design Guidelines that recommend 15 livable design elements which, if implemented, will ensure new dwellings accommodate ageing in place and meet the needs of residents with disability, injury and young children.

-14 As outlined in the A2040 Four Year Delivery Plan 2020-24, Alexandrina Council is committed to developing 'Village Innovation Plans' (VIPs) for each of Alexandrina's 11 townships by 2024.
+&lt;sup>16 As outlined in the A2040 Four Year Delivery Plan 2020-24, Alexandrina Council is committed to developing 'Village Innovation Plans' (VIPs) for each of Alexandrina's 11 townships by 2024.
 VIPs will help shape the future of each town for the next 20 years.